JeremiahKaren/35percent.github.io/_posts/2018-12-03-elephant-traders.md

 The S106 notes that Delancey has agreed to provide temporary retail provision in the shape of Castle Square.
 While a clear gain for traders and campaigners, Castle Square is nowhere near big enough for all the traders who need accommodating.
 The application has received over a [hundred objections](http://35percent.org/boxpark/#object) on this and other issues and is due to be decided by Southwark's planning sub-committee B on [12 December](http://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=353&MId=6147&Ver=4).

-Other notable aspects of the draft S106 include no mention of increasing the social housing offer above the 116 units Delancey have already committed to build, in the event of Delancey receiving a GLA grant.
-Delancey climed that it had an ['_in-principle agreement_'](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!b5xBNaYRSleWlYx6oXVrEA%3d%3d!%7d%7d%7d) on this, but this has been [challanged by campaign groups](http://35percent.org/2018-10-30-shopping-centre-legal-challenge/).
+Other notable aspects of the draft S106 include no mention of increasing the social housing offer above the 116 units Delancey has already committed to build, if it receives a GLA grant.
+Delancey claimed to the planning committee that it had an ['_in-principle agreement_'](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!b5xBNaYRSleWlYx6oXVrEA%3d%3d!%7d%7d%7d) for the funding, but this has been [challenged by campaign groups](http://35percent.org/2018-10-30-shopping-centre-legal-challenge/).

-Several points on which Southwark and Delancey are not in agreement, including the target profit on the residential element of the scheme - Dleancey want 17.5%, Southwark 12%.
-This could be significant, if the target is exceeded, when have the extra profit should go to Southwark and more affordable housing.
+There are also several points on which Southwark and Delancey are not in agreement, including the target profit on the residential element of the scheme - Dleancey want 17.5% GDV, Southwark 12.5% GDV [(pg 39, footnote)](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!cmd1tKmi8kCHCJ6ouDat0w%3d%3d!%7d%7d%7d).
+This could be significant; if the target is exceeded, half the extra profit should go to Southwark and more affordable housing.

+# Sadiq Khan must call-in

 Mayor Sadiq Khan has until 13 December to decide whether to allow the scheme to be approved.
 He can direct that the application be refused or take over the application in order to determine the case himself.
 He has said he will also be subjecting the affordable housing offer to 'rigourous scrutiny' and addressing unresolved transport issues.

-# Sadiq Khan must call-in

 It's hard to see how what Delancey has submitted for trader relocation qualifies as 'robust'.
 Above all else the traders have not had the opportunity to properly discuss Delancey's proposals, yet alone amend or improve them.
 Delancey has held just one open meeting with traders, with a second scheduled for 13 December, just about the time the Mayor has to make his decision on the application.

-There is also several unanswered questions over any GLA funding for social rented housing - have Delancey made an application for this?
-Will they get it?
-Will it increase the amount of social rented housing or just subsidise the 116 units Delancey have already committed to building?
+There is also several unanswered questions over any GLA funding for social rented housing; will Delancey get the funding and f they do, will it increase the amount of social rented housing or just subsidise the 116 units Delancey have already committed to build?

-The Mayor also needs to have a close look at the ridiculously complex arrangements for extending the London Livng Rent and other so-called affordable, discounted market rent tenacies, beyond their 3-year terms.
+The Mayor also needs to have a close look at the ridiculously complex arrangements for extending the London Living Rent and other so-called affordable, discounted market rent tenacies, beyond their 3-year terms.
 Tenants who are fortunate enough to see their salary increase may also find much of it going to Delancey, if they jump into a higher band of rent payment - or maybe not, depending on what other affordable units are available at the time.
 Final decisions are left in the hands of Delancey, or its agents, 'to consider' (check).

 The case for Sadiq Khan 'calling-in'this decision is strong and we urge him to do so, for the sake of  shopping Centre traders, the local community and all future residents.